Watch videos of our future roadmap, best practices, and use case presentations.

 Charles Henderson is the Managing Partner and Global Head of X-Force Red.
 Throughout his career, Charles and the teams he has managed have specialized in network, application, physical, and hardware/device penetration testing as well as vulnerability research.
 X-Force Red’s clients range from the largest on the Fortune lists to small and midsized companies interested in improving their security posture.

 Charles is also an enthusiastic member of the information security community and an advocate of vulnerability research.
-He has been a featured speaker at various conferences (including Black Hat, DEFCON, RSA, SOURCE, OWASP AppSec USA and Europe, and SXSW) around the world on various subjects relating to security testing and incident response.
+He has been a speaker at various conferences (including Black Hat, DEFCON, RSA, SOURCE, OWASP AppSec USA and Europe, and SXSW) around the world on various subjects relating to security testing and incident response.
 He has also appeared on or in The Today Show, CBS Evening News, CNN, Fox News, MSNBC, BBC, The Wall Street Journal, Forbes, USA Today, The Register, SC Magazine, Engadget, eWeek, Reuters, Car & Driver, and various other media outlets.

 Demonstrating a unique mix of technical vision, marketing and business acumen, Philippe Courtot has repeatedly built innovative companies into industry leaders.
 As CEO of Qualys, Philippe has worked with thousands of companies to improve their IT security and compliance postures.
 Philippe received the SC Magazine Editor’s Award in 2004 for bringing on demand technology to the network security industry and for co-founding the CSO Interchange to provide a forum for sharing information in the security industry.
 He was also named the 2011 CEO of the Year by SC Magazine Awards Europe.